opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 ============

-OPNFV provides a suite of scenarios, infrastructure deployment options, which are able to be installed to host virtualized network functions (VNFs).
+OPNFV provides a suite of scenarios, infrastructure deployment options, which are able to be installed to host virtualised network functions (VNFs).
 This Guide intends to help users of the platform leverage the features and capabilities delivered by the OPNFV project.